corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/development-tutorials/build-basic-cordapp/basic-cordapp-setup.md

-## Perfom Initial Setup of Your CorDapp
+## Perform Initial Setup of Your CorDapp

 1. Create the `ledger-utxo-example-apples-app` module by performing the following steps: